Skip to main content

 OPENAI_API_KEY=sk-proj-...

-Get API Key: https://platform.openai.com/api-keys
+Get an API key: https://platform.openai.com/api-keys

-Step 3: Run QWED Backend Server
+Step 3: Run the QWED backend server

 # Start the backend server